jianghong/styletags/README.md

-# styletabs
+# restyl

 By Jiang Tao Hong

 ## What is it for

-Draw inspiration from many different styles by keeping tabs on them with styletabs.
+Share and draw inspiration from different fashion styles.

 ## node dependencies